Diwali – 30th of October / Halloween – 31st October /

 On the day

 If your dog walks well on-leash, take her for an energy-spending walk in the afternoon, before fire-crackers start up, so she’s a little more relaxed and less energetic at home.
-Dogs who pull usually accumulate stress instead of releasing it and are often more energetic after a walk, so it’s best to use a relaxant alone (see below) to somewhat alleviate stress, until they have been trained to walk happily without pulling.
-Play a game in the garden with your dog instead if walking is difficult, for a while before sunset.
+Dogs who pull usually accumulate stress instead of releasing it and are often more energetic after a walk, so it’s best to use a relaxant alone (see below) to somewhat alleviate stress, until they have been properly trained to walk happily without pulling.
+Play a game in the garden with your dog instead if walking is difficult, for a while before sunset and until your dog is tired.

-Place your dog’s favorite (soft) bed in your dog’s safe area (see below).
-Put a bowl of water down nearby and leave the prepared chew for her to find when she goes there.
+Place your pooch’s favorite (soft) bed in your dog’s safe area (see below).
+Place a bowl of water nearby and leave a delicious stuffed & frozen dog chew there for her to find when she goes there as the noise starts to scare her.

-Turn on your TV or music at a normal volume to drown out a bit of the sound.
+Turn on your TV or music at one notch above normal volume, to drown out a bit of the sound and help to break the focus somewhat.

 Don’t pacify your fearful dog.
-You’ll be confirming to her that there is in fact something to be concerned about.
-Act normally and carry on with your usual routine to show her and your other pets that there’s no problem.
+You’ll be confirming to her that there is in fact something to be concerned about, when there isn’t.
+Act normally and continue with your usual routines, to show her and your other pets that there’s no problem.

-Most dogs want to run and hide which is why a spot should be available, but if your dog becomes active (eg: pacing) try to engage her in a game if possible.
+Most dogs want to run and hide which is why a safe spot should be available.
+If your dog becomes active (eg: pacing) try to engage her in a game if possible.

 Keep puppies happily distracted with games.